 the algorithm could not improve the current best approximation or bounding interval.

 The minimizer maintains a current best estimate of the position of the minimum at all times, and the current interval bounding the minimum.
-This information can be accessed with the following auxiliary functions, double gsl_min_fminimizer_x_upper (const gsl_min_fminimizer s) [Function] double gsl_min_fminimizer_x_lower (const gsl_min_fminimizer s) [Function] These functions return the current upper and lower bound of the interval for the minimizer s.
+This information can be accessed with the following auxiliary functions, double gsl_min_fminimizer_x_minimum (const gsl_min_fminimizer [Function] s)